 Andrew Atkinson Humphreys was the son and grandson of naval architects.
 His grandfather designed the U.S.S.
 Constitution and her five sisters.

-Andrew graduated from West Point in 1831 and served in civil and topographical engineering duties until the Civil War.
-With the outbreak of the war he became an aide to George McClellan and served in the Peninsula Campaign as the Army of the Potomac’s chief topographical engineer.
-He took command of a 5th Corps division in September of 1862, leading them through the Antietam campaign, at Fredericksburg where he survived leading his men on horseback in the deadly charge against Marye’s Heights, and at Chancellorsville.
+Andrew graduated from West Point in 1831.
+He served in civil and topographical engineering duties until the Civil War.
+When the war broke out he became an aide to George McClellan and served in the Peninsula Campaign as the Army of the Potomac’s chief topographical engineer.
+Humphreys took command of a 5th Corps division in September of 1862.
+He led them through the Antietam campaign, through the Battle of Fredericksburg where he survived leading his men on horseback in the deadly charge against Marye’s Heights, and at the Battle of Chancellorsville.

-After the battle he was rewarded with a promotion to major general of volunteers and brevet brigadier general in the regular army, and became Meade’s chief of staff.
+After the battle he was rewarded with a promotion to major general of volunteers and the rank of brevet brigadier general in the regular army, and became Meade’s chief of staff.

 In November of 1864 he took over the 2nd Corps from Hancock, who had to step down due to continuing complications from his Gettysburg wound.
 Humphreys commanded the 2nd Corps with distinction until the end of the war.

 After the war Humphreys served as the army’s chief of engineers until his retirement in 1879.
 He died in Washington D.C. in 1883.